openhie/instant/core/kubernetes/README.md

 ## Kubernetes Host Environment Setup

-> If you are working with multiple cluster hosting clients you may need to switch cluster contexts for you deployments.
+> If you are working with multiple cluster hosting clients, you may need to switch cluster context for your deployment.
 See the below commands:

 ```sh
 kubectl config get-contexts